hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Deployment.md

 ``$ docker exec -it messaging_system-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic chicagotenant_analytics``

 Then run the stream analytics component by code/tenantstreamapp

 ``$ python3 tenantstreamapp.py``

-Add the the downloaded jar file locations to both pipelines.
-Keep the file:// before the location

-With two terminals, go to each tenant folder and run:

-``$ python ny_pipeline.py``
-``$ python chicago_pipeline.py``
+Make sure you have the correct dataset downloaded.
+Check more information from folder data/.

-Start producing data for both tenant by going to */tenant/* and running:
+Start producing data for tenant by going to */tenant/chicago* and running:

 ``$ python3 chicago/kafka_produrer.py``

 **Batch analytics**